Modern cities, symbolisms and mythos and all, at Light to Night Festival 2020.

 7. Five Stones

-Five Stones by Twardzik-Ching Chor Leng was one of the first Light to Night Festival 2020 art installations that I read about.
+Five Stones by Twardzik-Ching Chor Leng was one of the first art installations that I read about this year.
 To be honest, it didn’t particularly capture my attention.
 I thought it was the usual celebrate-SG-heritage thing.

 6. Concrete Collage

 Are signs an integral part of modern city living?
 They are to me.
 When viewing this artskin projection, I immediately thought of all sorts of daily living scenarios in Singapore.
 A thumbs up to the creative artists who came up with this concept.

 (I have to highlight that the projection spot for Concrete Collage i.e. the NGS wall facing the Arts House, is always a pain to view and photograph.
 I do wish the organisers switch off that glaring street lamp right before it; or at least dim it)